gada1982/CarND-PID-Control-Project/README.md

 An already built solution with the useage of twiddle for parameter tuning was not used, because the different driving situations in the simulator varied too strongly to get a reliable result.
 Anyway, this gave some hints for manual parameter tuning.

 ## Simulation
-The following [video] shows the the implemented PID controller to successfully drive two laps.
+The following [video](https://youtu.be/PULLG0IxSUU) shows a car, controlled by the implemented PID controller, successfully driving on a given track.

 ---
 ## Dependencies